frankvalbuena/Boundaries/README.md

 typealias Dependencies = BoundaryList.Add<THE_DEPENDEE_BOUNDARY_HERE>
 ```

-This makes all the input ports of `ModelBoundary` accesible for `PresenterBoundary`, via the dependencies property inherited from `Boundary`.
+This makes all the input ports of `ModelBoundary` accessible for `PresenterBoundary`, via the dependencies property inherited from `Boundary`.
 See the example below:

 ```Swift